ozcodx/ashwake/docs/LORE_DEVELOPMENT.md

 6. "Velmire is not just another dimension—it may be the mirror of our own."
 7. "The key is not to destroy the Velrot but to restore balance between dimensions."

+### Amnesis Unit Technical Manuals (9 fragments)
+1. "Amnesis Units combine biomechanical components with consciousness transfer matrices."
+2. "Each unit contains a specialized energy core calibrated to the host consciousness."
+3. "Units are designed with modular components for upgrades and specialization."
+4. "Warning: Consciousness transfer must complete fully to avoid cognitive fragmentation."
+5. "In emergency situations, units can operate on minimal functionality for up to 300 years."
+6. "Certain anomalous units have shown signs of evolving beyond their programming."
+7. "If encountering another Amnesis Unit, approach with caution.
+Identity verification required."
+8. "Reports of malfunctioning units displaying hostile behavior.
+Maintenance protocols attached."
+9. "Final safety protocol: Units with incomplete consciousness transfers must be recalibrated."

+### Technological Evolution Records (5 fragments)
+1. "From stone tools to energy manipulation, Thalosian technology evolved over just 200 years."
+2. "The Steam Revolution accelerated our progress exponentially through industrial scaling."
+3. "Electrical Enlightenment gave us the foundation for energy manipulation and transfer."
+4. "The discovery of consciousness-as-energy was the cornerstone of our final achievements."
+5. "Technological progression alone is meaningless without ethical guidance.
+We failed to heed this."

+### Survivalist Diary (5 fragments)
+1. "Day 47: The city's gone dark.
+Those who didn't flee are either dead or... changed.
+I've fortified the old bunker with whatever I could salvage."
+2. "Month 3: The Velrot spreads faster than anyone predicted.
+Even the military checkpoints are abandoned now.
+Found strange machinery in the research district."
+3. "Year 1: Met other survivors.
+They speak of walking machines that look human.
+One of them helped their group escape a corrupted zone.
+Not all are hostile."
+4. "Year 5: Most radio signals have gone silent.
+The corruption has changed the landscape completely.
+Strange lights in the ruins at night.
+The machines are collecting something."
+5. "Year 10: My shelter's compromised.
+The corruption seeps through even the sealed walls.
+If anyone finds this, don't trust the Engine.
+It wasn't meant to save us.
+It was meant to—" [Entry ends abruptly]

 ---

 ## Elemental Lore